OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 You can use runtime logging to debug your add-in's manifest.
 This feature can help you identify and fix issues with your manifest that are not detected by XSD schema validation, such as a mismatch between resource IDs.
 Runtime logging is particularly  useful for debugging add-ins that implement add-in commands.

+> [!NOTE]
->**Note:** The runtime logging feature is currently available for Office 2016 desktop.
+> The runtime logging feature is currently available for Office 2016 desktop.

 ### Turn on runtime logging

+> [!IMPORTANT]
->**Important**: Runtime Logging affects performance.
+> Runtime Logging affects performance.
 Turn it on only when you need to debug issues with your add-in manifest.

 1. Make sure that you are running Office 2016 desktop build **16.0.7019** or later.
 2. Add the `RuntimeLogging` registry key under 'HKEY_CURRENT_USER\SOFTWARE\Microsoft\Office\16.0\Wef\Developer\'.
 3. Set the default value of the key to the full path of the file where you want the log to be written.
 For an example, see [EnableRuntimeLogging.zip](https://github.com/OfficeDev/Office-Add-in-Commands-Samples/raw/master/Tools/RuntimeLogging/EnableRuntimeLogging.zip).

+> [!NOTE]
- > **Note:** The directory in which the log file will be written must already exist and you must have write permissions to it.
+> The directory in which the log file will be written must already exist and you must have write permissions to it.

 The following image shows what the registry should look like.
 ![Screenshot of the registry editor with a RuntimeLogging registry key](http://i.imgur.com/Sa9TyI6.png)